micromatch/.github/SECURITY.md

 ## Security Point of Contact

 After you send an email to <github@sellside.com>, you should receive a response from [Jon Schlinkert](https://github.com/jonschlinkert) or [Brian Woodward](https://github.com/doowb) within one business day.

-If you need a faster response or require enterprise-grade support, consider getting a **[Tidelift subscription](https://tidelift.com/subscription/pkg/micromatch)**.

 <br>